SpicerA/super-pancake/Ansible/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+**For Filebeat**
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml (located [HERE](https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat)) file to /etc/ansible/files/filebeat-config.yml.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include the private IP of the Elk-stack VM (in this case 10.1.0.4:9600) on line #1106, and the same private IP on line #1806 as the "host" for Kibana (10.1.0.4:5601)
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run filebeat-playbook.yml, and navigate to /etc/filebeat/ and locate filebeat.yml to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install
-- Filebeat on?_
+**For Metricbeat**
+- Copy the metricbeat-config.yml (located [HERE](https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat)) file to /etc/ansible/files/metricbeat-config.yml.
+- Update the metricbeat-config.yml file to include the private IP of the Elk-stack VM (in this case 10.1.0.4:9600), and the same private IP as the "host" for Kibana (10.1.0.4:5601)
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Run metricbeat-playbookyml, and navigate to /etc/metricbeat/ and locate metricbeat.yml to check that the installation worked as expected.

+**Post-install verification**
+- Navigate to the folder /app/kibana on the public IP of the Elk-Stack VM via port 5601 (in this case, 40.80.156.24:5601/app/kibana)
+- Inside the Kibana web app,

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._